-Due to the unknown future of the Central Jersey S Scalers Get Together and I have my home layout running, in February 2013 I decided to sell my beloved S-Mod yard I started building in 1989.
+Because of the ending of the Central Jersey S Scalers Get Togethers and I have my home layout running now, in February 2013 I decided to sell my beloved 8 track wide S-Mod yard I started building in 1989.
 It was a tough decision but it had not been used in 4 years.
 It was too much rework to somehow use it with my home layout.
 For the first time since 1989 I have NO S-Mod modules.

 The History Of S Scale Modules

 Don DeWitt was very active as the NASG S-Mod module coordinator in the late 1980s to the early 1990s.
 He was instrumental in forming the S-Mod Standards.
 He has written a history of S-Mod, S Scale modules, and a comparison of S-Mod vs. S FreeMo here.
 There is also a great reference on the NASG S-Mod page here.